DEBG14/Hybrid-Reasoning-on-LLMs/README.md

-# Enhancing Current Rag using Knowledge graph reasoning
+# Exploring Knowledge graphs in RAG for enhanced reasoning
-This repository contains the implementation of my M.Sc. research project, conducted under the supervision of Dr. B. S. Panda, IIT Delhi, from January 2024 to May 2024.
-The research focuses on enhancing Retrieval-Augmented Generation (RAG) by incorporating knowledge graph reasoning to explore the potential benefits of structured knowledge representations in improving the quality and relevance of responses in complex, relationship rich datasets.
+This repository contains the code implementation of a Graph informed RAG as part of my M.Sc. research project, conducted under the supervision of Dr. B. S. Panda, IIT Delhi, from January 2024 to May 2024.
+The research focuses on the "Retreval" of Retrieval-Augmented Generation (RAG) by incorporating knowledge graph reasoning to explore the potential benefits of structured knowledge representations in improving the quality and relevance of responses in complex, relationship rich datasets.

 # Introduction